aaleino/todoman/README.md

 Update 17.10: New feature
 =========================

-Thanks to all who have given a star to the program.
-It has motivated me to continue working on it! :) The program can now also be used to write small notes.
+The program can now also be used to write small notes.
 In addition, support for PgUp and PgDown has been added, which makes navigation slightly easier.

 ![demo](https://github.com/aaleino/todoman/blob/main/feature_notes.gif "Note demo")

+Thanks to all who have given a star to the program.
+It has motivated me to continue working on it.

 The timer
 =========